Huntington Beach, California: Central Park

-Huntington Beach has a large central park, known as Huntington Central Park.
-Central Park is located between Gothard and Edwards Streets to the east and west, and Slater and Ellis Avenues to the north and south.
-Dedicated on June 15, 1974, Huntington Central Park is the largest city owned park in Orange County with nearly 350 acre.
+Central Park opened in 1974, and is the largest city-owned park in Orange County, with nearly 350 acre.
 The park is vegetated with xeric (low water use) plants, and inhabited by native wildlife.
 Thick forests encircling the park are supplemented with Australian trees, particularly Blue Gum Eucalyptus, a high water use plant.
+The Huntington Central Park Equestrian Center, a 25 acre facility boarding over 400 horses, and operates a riding school and riding facility in the park.
+The world's second oldest disc golf course is available in the park, as is the Shipley Nature Center.